roryrjb/rf/README.md

 ### From Source

-Absolute minimum requirements are a C99 compiler. `rf` has been successfully tested on OpenBSD, FreeBSD and Linux (with glibc and musl), on amd64 and arm and with clang and gcc.
+__Requirements:__

+Minimum requirements are a C99 compiler and a POSIX-like environment.
+The build system is `make`, any flavour _should_ be fine.
 For man pages you will require [__scdoc__(1)](https://sr.ht/~sircmpwn/scdoc/).

+__Building:__

+Unless you have custom requirements, just use `make`, the following options are available:

+    $ make              # -> dynamic binary
-    $ make install
+    $ make static       # -> static binary
+    # make install      # -> install dynamic binary and man pages to PREFIX

 ## Usage

-See `man rf` for more details and examples.
+### Command Line

+Let's start with a few simple examples.

+If you want to find all `.c` files recursively from the current directory:

+    $ rf \*.c

+This is essentially a shortened version of the traditional `find . -name \*.c`.
+Underneath rf uses [`fnmatch`](https://man.openbsd.org/fnmatch) so all the usual glob rules apply.
+You can also use substring matching instead, something like:

+    $ rf -s hello

+This would match any files with 'hello' any where in the name.
+Although this is less flexible, it can potentially make things easier and faster depending on the particular use case.